What is FAA remote ID?

 SwellPro's solution to FAA Remote ID

 SwellPro drones that you have already bought didn't have inbuilt ID modules inside the aircraft.
 However, you don't need to worry about that.
-We will produce a standalone broadcast module that you can attach to the aircraft, which is another way to be compliant with FAA remote ID.
+We have produced a standalone broadcast module that you can attach to the aircraft, which is another way to be compliant with FAA remote ID.

 Latest updates on SwellPro's FAA Remote ID standalone module: